kellanjs/actioncraft/README.md

 Server actions work best when you're returning serializable data.
 Throwing errors is less effective in this context, because Next.js will sanitize Error class objects that are thrown in your action, leaving you without useful error information on the client.
 You might see something in development, but in production, if you try to display `error.message`, you'll likely see something along the lines of: "An error occurred in the Server Components render.
 The specific message is omitted in production builds to avoid leaking sensitive details."

-ActionCraft was designed with this fundamental behavior in mind!
+Actioncraft was designed with this fundamental behavior in mind!
 Instead of throwing errors, we're working exclusively with structured, serializable objects every step of the way, so errors in your action will always return the data you need.

 The default result format should feel pretty familiar: `{ success: true, data: T } | { success: false, error: E }`